flywheel-apps/bids-fmriprep/README.md

 ### gear-log-level (optional)
 Gear argument: Gear Log verbosity level (ERROR|WARNING|INFO|DEBUG)

+### gear-log-to-file (optional)
+Gear argument: Instead of logging in real time, save log output of fMRIPrep to the file output/log#.txt (where # is 1 or 2 depending on how many times fMRIPrep was run.

 ### gear-save-intermediate-output (optional)
 Gear argument: The BIDS App is run in a "work/" directory.
 Setting this will save ALL